Im-Programmatist/Git_Hub_Ultimate/README.md

 **--->This command will delete branch from remote, 'git branch -d branch_name' Or  'git branch -D branch_name'(force delete without merging with other branch) will delete from local only**

 ###  $ git cherry-pick SHA(from feature branch from where we want to cherry-pick)
-**--->This command will pick selected sha(commit) from other branch like feature branch and then put it on current branch(must be in branch where we wanted to add new commit from other branch)**
+**--->This command will pick selected sha(commit) from other branch like feature branch and then put it on current branch(must be in branch where we wanted to add new commit from other branch) It is contrast to merge or rebase where all commits attach to new branch where as cherry pick do it for only 1**
+**If you have notes attached to the commit they do not follow the cherry-pick.
+To bring them over as well, You have to use: $ git notes copy <from> <to>**

 ###  $ git push all --all
 **---> This command will push code to all remotes**